shvetsmaksym/shvetsmaksym/README.md

 - 👋 Hi, and welcome to my GitHub profile:) My name is Maksym Shvets.
 - 👀 I’m a second year Data Science student in University of Lodz.
-I'm currently working as a Machine Learning Intern in Comarch S.A.
+- 👀 I'm currently working as a Machine Learning Intern in Comarch S.A.
 - 🌱 My interests are algorithms and their time complexity, Deep Learning (esp.
 NLP) and stock market.
+- 🌱 In my projects I use Python, R and VBA

 <!---